fact sheet

 1. Contact Your Embassy:

-The first thing you should do is get in touch with your country’s embassy or consulate.
-They will be offer you advice regarding the issue.
+The first thing you should do is contact your country’s embassy or consulate.
+They will offer you advice regarding the issue.
 Their advice can help you make the right decisions regarding the repatriating process.
-The embassy can also offer you assistance with some matters.
+The embassy can also assist you with some matters.

 1. Register the Death: